-Asceticism, Catechism, Divine Incarnation, Elder Sophrony of Essex, Empirical Dogmatics, FAQs, illumination, Incorrupt Relics, Metropolitan Hierotheos of Nafpaktos, Pentecost, Pentecostarion, Protopresbyter John S. Romanides, Purification, Saints, Theosis
+Asceticism, Catechism, Divine Incarnation, Empirical Dogmatics, Evagrios Pontikos, FAQs, Hesychasm, illumination, Incorrupt Relics, Metropolitan Hierotheos of Nafpaktos, Pentecost, Pentecostarion, Protopresbyter John S. Romanides, Purification, Saints, St. Gregory Palamas, Theosis

 Christ Himself had announced to the Disciples beforehand the sending of the Holy Spirit: “And I will pray the Father, and He will give you another Helper [Paraclete, Comforter], that He may abide with you forever – the Spirit of truth, Whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you” (John 14:16-17).
 Immediately afterwards He said: “But the Helper, the Holy Spirit, Whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you” (John 14:26).
 Later He said: “It is to your advantage that I go away; for if I do not go away, the Helper will not come to you; but if I depart, I will send Him to you” (John 16:7).

 The coming of the Holy Spirit to the Disciples took place on the day of Pentecost (Acts 2:1-13).
 Pentecost had a significant place in the life of the Apostles.
 Having previously passed through purification of the heart and illumination – something that also existed in the Old Testament in the Prophets and the righteous – they then saw the Risen Christ, and on the day of Pentecost they became members of the risen Body of Christ.
 This is particularly important because every Apostle had to have the Risen Christ within Him.